georgia-tech-db/evadb/docs/source/usecases/homerental-predict.rst

 Introduction
 ------------

-In this tutorial, we present how to use :ref:`Prediction AI Engines<predict>` in EvaDB to predict home rental prices.
+In this tutorial, we present how to use :ref:`Prediction AI Engines<ludwig>` in EvaDB to predict home rental prices.
 EvaDB makes it easy to do predictions using its built-in AutoML engines with your existing databases.

 .. include:: ../shared/evadb.rst